alphalm4/CatBench/README.md

 The data structure should include:
 - Gas references (`gas/`) containing VASP output files for gas phase molecules
+  - Note: Gas molecule folders must end with 'gas' (e.g., `H2gas/`, `H2Ogas/`)
 - Surface structures (`surface1/`, `surface2/`, etc.) containing:
   - Clean slab calculations (`slab/`)
   - Adsorbate-surface systems (`H/`, `OH/`, etc.)

+Important Notes:
-Note: Each directory must contain CONTCAR and OSZICAR files.
-Other VASP output files can be present as well - the `process_output` function will automatically clean up (delete) all files except CONTCAR and OSZICAR.
+1. Each directory must contain CONTCAR and OSZICAR files.
+Other VASP output files can be present as well.
+2. When using `process_output` function, it will automatically clean up (delete) all files except CONTCAR and OSZICAR.
+Therefore, it is strongly recommended to:
+   - Keep your original data folder untouched
+   - Create a copy of your data folder
+   - Run `process_output` on the copied folder
+3. When benchmarking on user dataset, you must set `rate=0` in `execute_benchmark` to preserve the original atomic constraints from your calculations.

 ```
 data/